+[All URLs appearing in this chapter have been verified.
+CE]

+<rrh>Fundamentals of Bootstrapping and Monte Carlo Methods

+<vrh>Beasley, O’Keefe, and Rodgers

+<ack>https://doi.org/10.1037/0000319-024

+APA Handbook of Research Methods in Psychology, Second Edition: Vol. 2.
+Research Designs: Quantitative, Qualitative, Neuropsychological, and Biological, H. Cooper (Editor-in-Chief)

+Copyright © 2023 by the American Psychological Association.
+All rights reserved.

+<cn>24

-William Howard Beasley, Patrick O’Keefe, and Joseph Lee RodgersFundamentals of Bootstrapping and Monte Carlo Methods
+<ct>Fundamentals of Bootstrapping and Monte Carlo Methods

-William Howard Beasley, Patrick O’Keefe, and Joseph Lee Rodgers
+<au>William Howard Beasley, Patrick O’Keefe, and Joseph Lee Rodgers

-One of the most modern, and valuable, statistical innovations is the class of statistical procedures that uses simulations based on observed data to generate useful distributions such as sampling distributions, and features of those distributions such as standard errors.
-Until the development of modern high-speed computing, and then effective software, such methods were intractable (and therefore undeveloped).
-Both Fisher and Gosset were aware of the value of simulation-based distributions in the early 20th century (see, e.g., Rodgers & Beasley, 2013), but were limited to small and simple statistical settings by computational limitations.
+<bt>One of the most modern, and valuable, statistical innovations is the class of statistical procedures that uses simulations based on observed data to generate useful distributions, such as sampling distributions, and features of those distributions, such as standard errors.
+Until the development of modern, high-speed computing and effective software, such methods were intractable (and therefore undeveloped).
+Both Fisher and Gosset were aware of the value of simulation-based distributions in the early 20th century (see, e.g., Rodgers & Beasley, 2013), but were constrained to small and simple statistical settings by computational limitations.
 By mid-century, Tukey and colleagues were refining and expanding the range of such methods (e.g., Rodgers, 1999).
 In 1979, Efron developed the bootstrap, which has become the most popular and powerful of the simulation methods to define sampling distributions.
-Following, simulation methods have become useful in the distributional requirements of Bayesian statistical settings, through methods such as the Metropolis-Hastings algorithm and Gibbs sampling.
+Since then, simulation methods have become useful in the distributional requirements of Bayesian statistical settings, through methods such as the Metropolis-Hastings algorithm and Gibbs sampling.
 This chapter is designed to provide theoretical background, conceptual understanding, and examples so that applied researchers can use this broad and valuable class of statistical methods.

-One hundred years ago, a researcher interested in a theoretical distribution or characteristics of that distribution, such as its mean, standard deviation, or 2.5 and 97.5 percentiles, was restricted practically by computing limitations to the types of theoretical distributions that are described by an explicit equation,1 such as the binomial or multivariate normal distribution.
-Using mathematical models of distributions often requires considerable mathematical ability, and imposes severe and often intractable assumptions (e.g., normality, independence, variance assumptions, and so on).
+One hundred years ago, a researcher interested in a theoretical distribution or characteristics of that distribution, such as its mean, standard deviation, or 2.5 and 97.5 percentiles, was restricted practically by computing limitations to the types of theoretical distributions that are described by an explicit equation,<fnc>1 such as the binomial or multivariate normal distribution.
+Using mathematical models of distributions often requires considerable mathematical ability and imposes severe and often intractable assumptions (e.g., normality, independence, variance assumptions, and so on).
 Computer simulations now provide more ﬂexibility specifying distributions, which in turn provide more ﬂexibility specifying models.

+<fn>1Our present deﬁnition of explicit equation includes exact equations and well-deﬁned series.
+An analytic solution relies only on explicit equations, although the deﬁnition’s boundaries are fuzzy.

+<bt>

 Many modern methods rely on simulation.
 One contemporary simulation technique is Markov chain Monte Carlo (MCMC) simulation, which can specify arbitrarily complex and nested multivariate distributions.
 It can even combine different theoretical families of variates.
 Another contemporary technique is the bootstrap, which can construct sampling distributions of conventional statistics that are free from most (but not all) assumptions.
 It can even create sampling distributions for new or exotic test statistics that the researcher created for a speciﬁc experiment.

 The ﬁeld of simulation is a large one, and we try to cover only the aspects that have an immediate beneﬁt for applied behavioral researchers.
 The ﬁeld is very wide and extends into almost every area of statistics.
 It even extends beyond statistics; several inﬂuential techniques were developed by physicists in the 1940s and 1950s.
 The ﬁeld has a history that itself is almost as long as modern statistics.
-Many of the founders of modern statistics conceptually described the beneﬁts and justiﬁcations of simulation before they were pragmatically possible.
+Many of the founders of modern statistics conceptually described the beneﬁts and justiﬁcations of simulations before they were pragmatically possible.
 The bootstrap and some useful simulation terminology are introduced in the chapter’s ﬁrst section.
 General simulations and MCMC simulations are covered in the second section.